 However, you don’t need to stick with tea.
 There are also versions that avoid tea entirely, including a watermelon and strawberry lemonade version.
 These are still non carbonated and fairly low in sugar, making them an easy choice for anyone who doesn’t enjoy tea.

 Like most mainstream energy drinks, there are artificial sweeteners and other additives.
-Still, the drinks are incredibly popular.
+Still, the drinks are incredibly popular (to the extent that rare Monster drinks are regularly collected and sold online).
 Many people love the flavors and the caffeine boost.

 Redline comes from Bang Energy.
 The main version is Redline Xtreme, which comes in an 8 ounce bottle or a 3 ounce energy shot.

 The 8 ounce bottles are shocking for caffeine, giving you more than 300 mg in the entire bottle.
 This is why you’re only meant to consume half a bottle at a time (although, many people drink the whole thing).
 There are some other energy promoting ingredients too, plus electrolytes.